Anderson Township, Ohio: History

 Anderson Township's earliest settlement came in 1788, when pioneer Benjamin Stites settled near the mouth of the Little Miami River.
 The treaty of Easton forbade entering Ohio. but because England had been run out in the Revolutionary War, the local natives did not know treaty was void.
 The township was organized in 1793 as part of the Virginia Military District and was bounded by the Ohio and Little Miami Rivers, and the mouth of the Eight Mile Creek to the east.
 The township was important during its early days as the site of Flinn's Ford, the southernmost crossing of the Little Miami River.
 Anderson Township remained mainly undeveloped forest and agricultural land until post-World War II suburbanization brought new infrastructure to the community.
 The population grew by an average of 1,000 persons per year from the 1950s through the early 1990s bringing massive residential and commercial developments to the area.
 Anderson Township is named for Richard Clough Anderson Sr., Virginia's chief surveyor when the township was created.

 Anderson Township became a qualified Tree City USA as recognized by the National Arbor Day Foundation in 2009.

 Geography

-Located in the southeastern corner of the county, the township is bounded by the Ohio River to the south and the Little Miami River to the north and east.
-The western border does not follow any land or water feature but is instead defined by a straight line extending due south from the confluence of the Little Miami River's East Fork and main channels.
+Located in the southeastern corner of the county, the township is bounded by the Ohio River to the south and the Little Miami River to the north and west.
+The eastern border does not follow any land or water feature but is instead defined by a straight line extending due south from the confluence of the Little Miami River's East Fork and main channels.
 Land to the east of this border belongs to Clermont County.
 Municipal divisions that share a border with Anderson Township include all of the following: